-Effects on the recovery boiler’s other functions
+Impacts on the recovery boiler’s other functions

-In modern boilers that mix fuel and air effectively and have a sufficient base load, and when the NCG system is working as intended, no effects on the recovery boiler operation parameters have been detected.
-For example, no changes to the reduction have been reported.
+In modern boilers with efficient mixing of fuel and air, sufficient base load, and NCG system working as intended, no impacts on the recovery boiler operation parameters have been detected.
+For example, changes in reduction rate have not been reported.

-Starting to burn non-condensable gases usually reduces the total sulphur emissions of a mill.
-However, it also affects the chemical balance in the mill and tends to increase sulphidity.
-The sulphur balance of a mill should always be reviewed on a case-by-case basis.
+Incineration of non-condensable gases usually reduces the mill’s total sulphur emissions.
+This, however, affects the mill’s chemical balance and tends to increase sulphidity.
+Therefore, the sulphur balance at a mill should always be examined on a case-by-case basis.

-Along with the dissolver exhaust and diluted non-condensable gases, steam will enter the boiler, which may reduce the boiler’s capacity somewhat, depending on the steam content.
-Image 3-1 shows the maximum amount of steam contained in dry air at a specific temperature.
-Warm air can absorb more water than cold air.
-The burning of concentrated non-condensable gases, methanol and turpentine increases evaporation in the boiler.
-In this case, the design of the water and steam sides of the boiler should be inspected before the burning starts, especially when using an existing recovery boiler.
+Water vapour is introduced into the boiler with the dissolving tank vent gases and diluted non-condensable gases, which may lower the boiler’s capacity somewhat, depending on the water vapour content.
+Figure 3-1 presents the maximum amount of water vapour contained in air at a specific temperature.
+Warm air can hold more water vapour than cold air.
+The burning of concentrated non-condensable gases, methanol and turpentine increases boiler steam generation slightly.
+In this case, the design of the water and steam systems has to be checked before the starting incineration, especially in existing recovery boilers.